Fearsome Five: Fictional team history

-Doctor Light, Dr. Sivana, Psimon, Neutron, Mammoth, Shimmer, and Jinx are next seen on the prison planet Salvation in the 2007–2008 Salvation Run limited series.
-In #2, Psimon is interrupted by the Joker, who apparently murders him by breaking the dome which houses his brain and repeatedly smashing it with a rock.
-In the final issue of the series, Neutron is used by Lex Luthor as a power source for a teleportation device, and is seemingly killed when it self-destructs.
+In Salvation Run, Doctor Light, Sivana, Psimon, Neutron, Mammoth, Shimmer, and Jinx appear as prisoners on the planet Cygnus 4019.
+Psimon is killed by the Joker, who smashes his head in with a rock.
+Neutron is used by Lex Luthor as a power source for a teleportation device and is killed when it self-destructs.

-A new Fearsome Five surfaced following the Final Crisis, formed by the Calculator.
-The members shown so far are Mammoth, Crocodile-Boy, Shimmer, Jinx, and new members Nano and Rumble.
-Nano and Rumble were two inmates of Alcatraz that Shimmer recruited to the team, Nano having been put into jail after battling Cyborg.
+A new Fearsome Five appears following Final Crisis, formed by Calculator and consisting of Mammoth, Crocodile-Boy, Shimmer, Jinx, and new members Nano and Rumble.